 “If they’re getting the results,” Brad continues, “and the customer wants to go through it, and it’s actually working to what their specification is claiming, that’s great.
 At least people are getting protected.
 But to me, it’s kind of a long way around the bend to get to the same result.”

 But companies specializing in security films aren’t enthusiastic about these new solutions.
 The major problem: confusion.
 Security companies and contractors are finding themselves flooded with calls about these cheap, easy aftermarket “bulletproof” films for standard windows.

 “Guys are misinterpreting the data,” Brad says, “misinterpreting the whole concept.
-As a result more people are erroneously claiming that a standard security film applied to a standard window will stop bullets.
-That’s why I made the video.”
+As a result, more people are erroneously claiming that a standard security film applied to a standard window will stop bullets.”

 Without a doubt, some of the journalists, contractors, consultants, and companies promoting “bulletproof” films simply misunderstand the products.
 They see videos online, or read a report without fully understanding the testing conditions, and jump to a conclusion.

 “That said,” Brad adds, “there’s certainly nefarious actors here.”

 As an example, Brad pointed to a prominent security film manufacturer who specifies that their films can increase a window’s bullet resistance to a UL Level 2 or 3.
 (That would stop clusters of three shots from a .357 or .44 Magnum pistol.)
 The problem?
 They fail to clearly indicate that they tested their films on half-inch thick annealed or heat strengthened glass.
 Such glass is roughly four times thicker than standard residential glazing.
 Even skyscraper windows, which most building codes demand, must be very strong and are still just two quarter-inch panes separated by a roughly half-inch air gap.
 Such a configuration is nowhere near as strong as a single solid half-inch pane.